csp256/IsoVis/README.md

 # IsoVis
-Visualize higher dimensional functions.
+Create higher dimensional shapes in a web browser.

 Download, unzip, and open IsoVis.html in Google Chrome. (ctrl + o)

-You can edit the resolution, parameters, and function in real time.
-You can scale, rotate, & translate the space.
-Runs on up to 8 cores; at maximum resolution memory usage is ~1.2 GB.
-Click 'Abort!' to reclaim memory.
+You can edit every parameter defining the shape in real time.
+Write your own JavaScript function & adjust "iso" to see different parts of the function.
+Scale, rotate, & translate through any dimension.

+Runs on up to 9 cores.
+At maximum resolution (65) memory usage is ~1.2 GB.
+Press 'Abort!' to reclaim.

 Please report any bugs, and feel free to make feature requests.